Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 ## Testing
 ---
 I have both manually and automatically tested the website throughout the development of the project.
 I used the web developer tools consistenly to ensure my website was responsive, firstly at mobile screen sizes, and then at larger screen sizes.
 I used the device feature of dev tools to test the build on all devices available.
 The automatic checks of my HTML and CSS structure were done in W3C Validator to ensure there were no errors and they were both structured correctly.
 I did the same tests for JS using JSHint.
 I did this continuously throughout the process.
 Additionally, to ensure that my website was responsive across different browsers, I downloaded other browsers onto my machine so I could test the build in those too.
 My default browser is Google Chrome which is where I did the majority of my tests.
 I find this the best tool to use when developing a website as I can refer to the developer tools when required.
 I also tested the build on Safari, Firefox, IE, Edge and Opera, although these were done periodically.
-Currently, the website appears and fuctions exactly as it should on all browsers, with the exception of IE and Edge (see bugs section for more details).
+Currently, the website appears and fuctions exactly as it should on all browsers.

-If there was an error on my page, I would first change the styles etc in the dev tools so i could see a live update in the browser.
+If there was an error on my page, I would first change the styles etc in the dev tools so I could see a live update in the browser.
 Once I had figured out the issue I would then go back to VS Code and make the changes there.
 I also tried to commit my changes as much as possible.
-Like the testing I did this on an ongoing basis throughout development to ensure I had lots of versions, and I could go back to a previous version should a major error occur.
-If there was an error with in the JS, I would first check it out on the console to see if there were any errors,.
+Like the testing, I did this on an ongoing basis throughout development to ensure I had lots of versions, and I could go back to a previous version should a major error occur.
+If there was an error with in the JS, I would first check it out in the console to see if there were any errors,.
 If so, I would try to fix based on that.
-I also used console.log alot if I was getting unexpected values.
+I also used console.log alot if I was getting unexpected values (removed from code when tidying up).
 This allowed me to understand what was going on and allowed me to fix the issue.

 Additionally to the above, I also provided my GitHub pages link to various people in order to rigorously test the website, both on mobile and desktop.
 I had users click on all the buttons to ensure they were acting according to my JS.
 I requested users to ensure they could scroll on the graphs on all browsers and screen sizes to ensure the full graph could be seen.
 I also posted the link to my website in the Slack to get feedback from other students in the community.